 European Foundation Center: EFC engages the European Commission on policy, laws and regulation that affect foundations in European countries.
 Philea also represents the wider philanthropic sector encompassed by WINGS for the Coalition.

 Human Security Collective: HSC has been engaging counter-terrorism policymakers since 2008 with the aim of including civil society in counter-terrorism (CT) and countering violent extremism(CVE) policymaking and programming.

-These four organizations have been supported in this work in part by the Open Society Foundation's Human Rights Initiative and the Sigrid Rausing Trust.
+These four organizations have been supported in this work in part by the Open Society Foundation's Human Rights Initiative, the Sigrid Rausing Trust, and Ford Foundation.
 The views on the platform do not necessarily represent the views of either funder.

 The larger Core Group includes:

 Al-Hayat Center (Jordan), Al-Kawakibi Democracy Transition Center (Tunisia), Community World Service Asia, Defenders Protection Initiative (Uganda), Greenacre Group (UK), International Center for Not-for-Profit Law (US), Islamic Relief Worldwide (UK), Muslims for Human Rights (Kenya), Norwegian Refugee Council (Switzerland), PINGO (Indonesia), Platforma CiviKos (Kosovo), Spaces for Change (Nigeria), UnidOSC (Mexico).